Carlisle Cultural Council

 Preference will be given to Carlisle organizations and applicants.
 Non-Carlisle residents will be considered for programs directly benefiting Carlisle residents.
 All applications should demonstrate a strong connection and benefit to the Carlisle community.

 1. If your program occurs in Carlisle, you must have a predetermined local sponsor and a letter from the sponsor with your application.
 The letter should specify the type and level of support that the sponsor will provide.
-The application must identify the venue as either in-person or virtual.
+The application must identify the venue as either in-person or virtual (or both).
 Virtual programs must be managed by the sponsor.

 2. If your program does not occur in Carlisle, you must have a supporting letter from at least one resident that explains how your program will benefit Carlisle residents.